Clomez/HTML_Mail_sending_system/README.md

 - img folder
 - .html document

-HTML files are not saved when composing email. all files will be<br>
-removed after use.
+HTML files and img are now stored in folder.
 ##### 4.3.2 Receiver lists
 New lists can be made and saved within software.<br>
 Uploads should be either JSON arrays or CSV files.<br>